JonWil91/milestone-4/README.md

 # JW Photography

 This is my fourth Milestone project of the Full Stack Frameworks with Django module from Code Institute.
 This project was designed to demonstrate all the knowledge and skills I have developed throughout the Code Institute Fullstack Web Developer course.
 This project will pull together the HTMl, CSS, JavaScript and Python skills learnt in previous modules and add using Django 3 to develop an e-commerce website.

 ## Project Purpose

 The primary purpose of this project is to allow a user to navigate across the different pages within a visually appealing and user friendly website and purchase photo products.
 The products displayed on the site are photos I have taken in various countries whilst travelling and they provide a good range of photo types that would be able to appeal to a broad user base.
-This pulls together all skills that have been learnt throughout the Code Insitute course.
+This pulls together all skills that have been learnt throughout the Code Institute course.
 The project is an e-commerce website that has the purpose of displaying products for the user to browse, add to a shopping cart and purchase.
 In addition to this were two custom models for the project which were used in the blog section where users can add comments to a blog and use the contact page to send a message to the Superuser admin panel.

 This website would provide value to a user as it provides a number of different style photos available to purchase and enjoy.
 There is also a blog section to learn a little bit more about the website owners and about certain photos.